 Asia has plenty of exciting winter festivals, including Chinese New Year in January or February, which is one of the largest events in the world—though you certainly don't have to be in China to enjoy the festivities.
 Additionally, Christmas and other western holidays are observed with decorations and events, particularly in urban hubs, throughout the months of November through February, and hearing Christmas music in late October is not unusual in most East Asian cultures.

-- Thaipusam in India: A chaotic spectacle with over a million Hindus gathering at the Batu Caves near Kuala Lumpur, Malaysia.
+- Thaipusam in India: This is a chaotic spectacle that brings together more than a million Hindus at the Batu Caves near Kuala Lumpur, Malaysia.
 Some devotees in attendance will pierce their bodies while in a trance-like state.

 - Setsubun Bean-Throwing Festival in Japan: Despite the cold, the country celebrates its rich agricultural heritage with this unique festival in December every year.

-- Christmas Throughout Asia: Big cities in countries such as Korea and Japan celebrate the holiday with enthusiasm; streets and buildings are decorated with lights; no matter the religion in an area, there's a good chance that Christmas will be observed in some form.
+- Christmas Throughout Asia: Big cities in countries such as Korea and Japan celebrate the holiday with enthusiasm.
+Streets and buildings are decorated with lights, and no matter the religion in an area, there's a good chance that Christmas will be observed in some form.
 This is especially true in the Philippines, Asia's predominantly Roman Catholic country, and in Goa, India.

 - Chinese New Year: Although the dates change annually, the effect Chinese New Year celebrations have on Asia do not.
 Although celebrations are certainly exciting, the massive migrations of people traveling to enjoy the 15-day holiday or going home to see family certainly bog down transportation.
 Additionally, accommodation prices often skyrocket during Chinese New Year as Chinese travelers head to all corners of Southeast Asia to enjoy warmer weather and holiday time, so plan accordingly.